-authorized The individual, named by the applicant organization, who is authorized to act for the organizational applicant and to assume the obligations imposed by the Federal laws, regulations, requirements, and conditions that apply to grant applications or grant awards.

-The provision of funds by DOF, based on an approved application and budget or activity.

-The provision of funds by DOE, based on an approved application and budget or progress report, to an organizational entity or an individual to carry out a project or award documentsThe entirety of the documents describing the legal relationship between DOE and an awardee or recipient.
-The award documents include an Assistance Agreement and other documents which may be incorporated by reference or as attachments to the Assistance Agreement.
+The individual, named by the applicant organization, who is authorized to act for the applicant and to assume the obligations imposed by the Federal laws, regulations, requirements, and conditions that apply to grant applications or grant awards.
+The provision of funds by DOE, based on an approved application and budget or award documents The entirety of the documents describing the legal relationship between DOE and an awardee or recipient.
+The award documents include an Assistance Agreement and other documents which may be incorporated by reference or as attachments to the Assistance

+Agreement.
 The award documents are the official, legally binding document, signed (or the electronic equivalent of signature) by a contracting officer that: